Babylon Movement

-The Babylon Movement (حركة بابليون) is a political party situated in Iraq.
-Founded in 2014, it is the political wing of the Babylon Brigades, a militia that was formed as part of Iraq's Popular Mobilization Forces.
+The Babylon Movement (حركة بابليون, ܙܘܥܐ ܕܒܒܠ) is a political party in Iraq founded in 2014.
+The party's armed wing is the Babylon Brigades, a militia that was formed as part of Iraq's Popular Mobilization Forces.
 Rayan al-Kildani currently leads the party since founding it in 2014.

 The party, through its incorporation into the Popular Mobilization Forces, has close ties to the Badr Organization and IRGC.
-Since the defeat of ISIS, the Babylon Movement has been accused a multitude of human rights abuses, including illegal land seizures in the Nineveh Governorate and election corruption.
+Since the defeat of ISIS, the Babylon Movement has been accused of a multitude of human rights abuses, including illegal land seizures in the Nineveh Governorate and election corruption.
 While the party claims to represent the interests of Iraqi Christians, primarily the Assyrian people, a majority of the party's voters and members are Shia Muslim, since a ruling in 2009 designated that any Iraqi could vote for designated minority seats.

 History

 The Babylon Movement was founded in 2014, initially as a militia group in order to defend the Nineveh Plains from the onset of ISIS.
 The movement had been the only Christian component of the Popular Mobilization Forces, and had about 1000 fighters.
 The brigade had taken part in the large scale defense of the Nineveh governorate with the Battle of Mosul, and helped to liberate the city from ISIS.

 The Babylon Movement entered the Iraqi parliamentary elections in 2014 and 2018, however they weren't able to attain any results until 2021.
 Allegations have been leveled towards al-Kildani regarding vote corruption in the attainment of these seats in the election.
 He obtained similar results in the 2023 Iraqi governorate elections.

 On July 18, 2019, the U.S. Treasury Department sanctioned al-Kildani for alleged human rights violations, including harassment and blackmailing of women and illegal land seizures.